aidenybai/aidenybai/README.md

 Because at my heart, I'm still that same 15 y/o that fell in love with open source—a superpower that allowed me to create and share my ideas with the world.

-Being at an early stage where every minute spent on the project can make a significant difference, I often find myself juggling my time between school, my part-time job, and open-source development (_I currently sleep <4 hoursper day_).
+Being at an early stage where every minute spent on the project can make a significant difference, I often find myself juggling my time between school, my part-time job, and open-source development (_I currently sleep <4 hours per day_).
 It's a constant battle, with each day more overwhelming and sleepless to the next.

 There are moments when I feel overwhelmed by the weight of my responsibilities, when I question my ability to keep up with the demands of my personal life and the project.
 But each time, my passion for Million.js and the open-source community brings me back on track, reminding me of why I chose this path in the first place.